ajib85/GITLab-Test/README.md

  "Reinitialized existing Git repository in xxx/JomWeb/.git/"

- -if you have any changes
+ - if you have any changes
  "On branch master
  Changes not staged for commit:
   (use "git add <file>..." to update what will be committed)